Chinmaya003/dotfiles/README.md

 # dotfiles
-## My Arch config files.Borrowed from Lukesmith.xyz
+## My Linux Config files.
+From all over the web.